samthor/https-forward/README.md

-This binary hosts a HTTPS server and forwards unecrypted HTTP requests to other domains, serving and fetching certificates automatically via Let's Encrpyt.
+This binary hosts a HTTPS server and forwards unecrypted HTTP requests to other domains, serving and fetching certificates automatically via Let's Encrypt.

 ## Why